ibrahim-mo/CarND-Behavioral-Cloning-P3/writeup_report.md

 I used an AWS instance with a GPU to train the model, then downloaded the saved model (model.h5) to my local machine.

 Finally, I created the autonomous driving video by running the simulator in autonomous mode in parallel with ```python drive.py model.h5 run1```, then running ```python video.py run1 --fps=40```.
-This created the output video (renamed to video.mp4).
-[Notice I used 40 fps for a better observation of the car behavior].
+This created the output video (which I later renamed to video.mp4).
+Notice I used 40 fps for a better observation of the car behavior.